Validation

 }

-When using CreateAuthorRequest(), the GreaterThanEqual() validator will compare the value of books[].price with books[].minPrice, taking the array index into account.
+validator will compare the value of books[].price

-When using CreateBookRequest() directly, the GreaterThanEqual() validator will compare the value of price with minPrice.
+validator will compare the value of price

 TIP